Corporate Video in 2018: The Definitive Guide

 Video Platforms: YouTube vs. Vimeo vs. Wistia vs. Sprout Video & Why

-What is your main goal with your video?
+What is your main goal in your video?

 Are you after more views, improved ranking in search indexes, or social shares?